bodywork-ml/bodywork-docs/docs/user_guide.md

 : Time to wait for the service to be 'ready' without any errors having occurred.
 When the service reaches the time limit without raising errors, then it will be marked as 'successful'.
 If a service deployment stage fails to be successful, then the deployment will be automatically rolled-back to the previous version.

 `replicas`
-: Number of independent containers running the service started by the stage's Python executable module -  `model_scoring_app.py`.
-The service endpoint will automatically route requests to each replica at random.
+: Number of independent containers running the service started by the stage's executable Python module -  `model_scoring_app.py`.
+The service endpoint will automatically route requests to each replica in-turn.

 `port`
 : The port to expose on the container - e.g. Flask-based services usually send and receive HTTP requests on port `5000`.